CFP Chinese (pdf)

 The 2019 Annual Conference of the Chinese Language Teachers Association, USA

-The Chinese Language Teachers Association, USA (CLTA) is now calling for proposals for its 2019 annual conference to be held at Hilton Hotel at Hilton Seattle Airport and Conference Center on April 5-7, 2019.
+The Chinese Language Teachers Association, USA (CLTA) is now calling for proposals for its 2019 annual conference to be held at Hilton Seattle Airport and Conference Center on April 5-7, 2019.
 The objective of the annual conference has been to provide a forum for Chinese teachers, scholars and school administrators to exchange ideas and report the latest results in their teaching and research in the areas of Chinese language acquisition, pedagogy, grammar, or new instructional technology.
 In addition, the 4th Regional Association Conference will be held during the 2019 CLTA Annual Conference and representatives of the Regional Associations will report their best practices and their Professional Development Projects with support from CLTA.
 We encourage Chinese teachers and researchers all over the world (including non-members of CLTA) to submit a proposal to share their teaching experiences and research results.

 Proposal Submission and Deadline